Diarrhea in Dogs

 If you’ve been up all night with a dog who needs to go to the bathroom urgently, you know how frustrating a case of diarrhea is.
 While most cases of diarrhea in adult dogs are not emergencies, the following scenarios need medical attention:

-- If the condition continues for more than two to three days, or is accompanied by vomiting, see your vet.
+- If the condition continues for more than 24 hours, or is accompanied by vomiting, see your vet.

 - If your dog is a young puppy, go to the vet; puppies are very vulnerable to dehydration and it can be fatal.